nuxeo/nuxeo-bench-site/content/11b-documents.md

   - Nuxeo 11.x

 Deliverables for Phase 2:

 - tests against a 10B+ documents application
 - sharding architecture
 - Live demo and continuous testing

 This last point means that we are not aiming for a "one-shot" benchmark.
 We want to run this benchmark continuously to verify that performance evolves with the platform in the right way.

-We also want to have the capability to rebuild this 10B+ documents demo on-demand so that people who need to "see it to believe it" can do it.
+We also want to have the capability to rebuild this 10B+ documents demo on-demand, so that people who need to "see it to believe it" can do it.

 <img src="/images/11b/04-ci-pipeline.png" alt="CI Pipeline" width="400px">

-#### Phase 1 & Step by Step Approach
+#### Phase 1: Step by Step Approach

 We want to identify the scalability steps, so it implies:
 - volumize step by step